Estimation of Complex Valued Laplacian Matrices for Topology Identification in Power Systems: Simulations

-We compare the performance of the following methods: {\arabic{enumi}} \begin{enumerate} \item the block coordinate descent (BCD) method in \cite{Li_Poor_Scaglione_2013} with the regularizer $\mu = 14$ and the step size $\beta = 10^{-4}$, \item the ADMM algorithm for the \ac{dc} model in \cite{Anwar_Mahmood_Pickering_2016} with the penalty $\rho = 0.0001$ and the regularizer $\lambda = 5$, \item the \ac{tls} algorithm for the DLPF model in \cite{Zhang2021}. \item the proposed \ac{sdp} method - where the optimization problems under the different models are solved using the CVX toolbox \cite{CVX}, a widely-used software package for convex optimization problems.
-The implementation of the \ac{sdp} method for the \ac{ac}, \ac{dlpf}, and \ac{dc} models is denoted by SDP-AC, SDP-DLPF, and SDP-DC, respectively. \item the proposed \ac{alm} method - implemented by Algorithm \ref{ALGO2} with the parameters: the maximal number of iterations $N_{max}=100$, the convergence parameter $\epsilon=0.01$, number of buses $M=33$, and the penalty parameter $\rho=0.0001$, which was tuned experimentally.
-The implementation of the \ac{alm} method for the \ac{ac}, \ac{dlpf}, and \ac{dc} models (from Subsections \ref{AC MODEL SECTION}, \ref{DLPF_subsection}, and \ref{DC_subsection}) is denoted by ALM-AC, ALN-DLPF, and ALM-DC, respectively. \end{enumerate} The first two methods jointly estimate $\Bmat$ and the angle of the phasor voltages $\{\vvec[n]\}_{n=0}^{N-1}$, $\{\thetavec[n]\}_{n=0}^{N-1}$, based on the \ac{dc} model with measurements of the real power injection data at each bus ($\{\pvec[n]\}_{n=0}^{N-1}$).
+We compare the performance of the following methods: {\arabic{enumi}} \begin{enumerate} \item the block coordinate descent (BCD) method in \cite{Li_Poor_Scaglione_2013} with the regularizer $\mu = 14$ and the step size $\beta = 10^{-4}$, \item the ADMM algorithm for the \ac{dc} model in \cite{Anwar_Mahmood_Pickering_2016} with the penalty $\rho = 0.0001$ and the regularizer $\lambda = 5$, \item the \ac{tls} algorithm for the DLPF model in \cite{Zhang2021}. \item the proposed \ac{admm} method - implemented by Algorithm \ref{ALGO2} with the parameters: the maximal number of iterations $N_{max}=100$, the convergence parameter $\epsilon=0.01$, and the penalty parameter $\rho=0.0001$, which was tuned experimentally.
+The implementations of the \ac{admm} method for the \ac{ac}, \ac{dlpf}, and \ac{dc} models (from Subsections \ref{AC MODEL SECTION}, \ref{DLPF_subsection}, and \ref{DC_subsection}) are denoted by \ac{admm}-AC, \ac{admm}-DLPF, and \ac{admm}-DC, respectively. \end{enumerate} The first two methods jointly estimate $\Bmat$ and the angle of the phasor voltages $\{\vvec[n]\}_{n=0}^{N-1}$, $\{\thetavec[n]\}_{n=0}^{N-1}$, based on the \ac{dc} model with measurements of the real power injection data at each bus ($\{\pvec[n]\}_{n=0}^{N-1}$).
 Thus, in order to have a fair comparison, we insert $\vvec[n]$ as an input to those methods.
 However, these methods are incapable of estimating $\Gmat$.
 The third method is capable of estimating both $\Gmat$ and $\Bmat$, and also the angle of $\vvec[n]$ based on the DLPF model with measurements of the complex power injection data at each bus ($\{\pvec[n],\qvec[n]\}_{n=0}^{N-1}$).
 In methods $1,2,4,5$, we initialized the matrices $\Gmat$ and $\tilde{\Bmat}$ using our method from Algorithm \ref{ALGO3}.